EliavYair1/3.4.22/README.md

 ### `npm start`

-get inside the project folder by typing : cd <project-name>
+get inside the project folder by typing : cd "project-name"

 and then to initial the project type: npm start.

 Runs the app in the development mode.\